jake32321/hot-shot-scorecard/README.md

 From here you can use Postman, Insomnia, or cURL to make a request to `http://localhost:3000/hotshot/calculate-scorecard`.
 The

 ## Test Execution/Coverage Reporting
-As with many Node.js modules, this module comes packed with tests, the ability to execute those tests via Mocha, and the ability to generate coverage reports using Istanbul.
+As with many Node.js modules, this application comes packed with tests, the ability to execute those tests via Mocha, and the ability to generate coverage reports using Istanbul.
 ```shell
 $ npm test # Execute just the inclueded tests without including coverage results.
 $ npm run coverage # Execute the included tests and generate a coverage report.